 - For renovations and additions to existing buildings, siding materials should match the original materials.
-In new construction, materials should be comparable to those in the neighborhood and should be appropriate to the selected architectural style of the house (i.e., stucco should not be used for a Victorian, and fish-scale shingles should not be used on a Mediterranean). - For new buildings that mimic historical styles, the cladding materials must be appropriate to the proposed architectural style. - For existing structures with horizontal lap (clapboard) siding, every effort should be made to maintain the original materials; however, if new horizontal 6" or 8" siding is proposed, it should match the width and style of the original or that which is typical to the period.
-When new siding is installed, the original trim of the windows and vents should be left intact. - G4 Approved siding materials are as follows: - a) Bevel or Bungalow; - b) Dolly Varden; - c) Drop siding; - d) Tongue and groove - Stucco is only appropriate for existing homes and new homes that mimic historical styles only when stucco was the original cladding material used for that style.
+In new construction, materials should be comparable to those in the neighborhood and should be appropriate to the selected architectural style of the house. - For existing structures with horizontal lap (clapboard) siding, every effort should be made to maintain the original materials; however, if new horizontal 6" or 8" siding is proposed, it should match the width and style of the original or that which is typical to the period.
+When new siding is installed, the original trim of the windows and vents should be left intact. - G3 Approved siding materials are as follows: - a) Bevel or Bungalow; - b) Dolly Varden; - c) Drop siding; - d) Tongue and groove. - Stucco is only appropriate for existing homes and new homes that mimic historical styles only when stucco was the original cladding material used for that style.
 In cases where stucco is appropriate, the method of application must match that originally used for such homes.
 Generally, modern stucco applications which are highly textured, such as spatter dash, are inappropriate on historic styles such as Mediterranean and Tudor, which used a smoother troweled finish.